hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_update.md

 **Notes**

-* You can use `hyper func update --refresh $name` to update the endpoint of function.
+* You can use `hyper func update --refresh $name` to update the address of function.